I adore small utopian ventures that inspire change. Here are some examples:

-Long before NI there was The Arpillera Project with Spanish-speaking immigrant women in Montreal.
+Long before Native-Immigrant, there was The Arpillera Project with Spanish-speaking immigrant women new to Montreal.
 Celebrated in print and an accompanying textile exhibit in Waterloo, ON (1999).
 My first adventure, work with Carolina Echeverria.

 The Artist as Activist and Creative Communities twin issues: The New Quarterly’s joint publishing venture with Alternatives: Environmental Ideas + Action (2006-07).
 Before the sensational Salon des Réfusés with Canadian Notes and Queries (CNQ) and the award-winning QuArc issue with ARC Poetry, TNQ teamed up with Canada’s foremost environmental magazine to produce twin issues, a public forum and a workshop for gifted youth.
 In partnership with Waterloo Unlimited at the University of Waterloo.

 O Mother, Where Art Thou?
 A quirky glimpse of the woman writer; video project with musician Bryn Scott-Grimes (2011).

 Opening New Doors in the Waterloo Region oral history project: two years collecting the life stories of adults with developmental disabilities (1998-9) culminated in the “My Heart is Full” storytelling gala at Wilfrid Laurier University, in Waterloo, Ontario.